2022 West Lothian Council election: Previous election

+Electoral system

+The election used the 9 wards created following the fifth statutory review of electoral arrangements conducted by Local Government Boundary Commission for Scotland in 2016, with 33 councillors elected.
+Each ward elected either three or four councillors, using the single transferable vote (STV) electoral system – a form of proportional representation – where candidates are ranked in order of preference.

+Composition

 There were two by-elections in 2021 which saw each main party field candidates.
 The Livingston South by-election held in March 2021 following the retirement of SNP Cllr Peter Johnston resulted in the SNP retaining the seat.
 Meanwhile in the October 2021 East Livingston and East Calder by-election which was called following the death of Labour Cllr Dave King resulted in a gain for the SNP.
 In the weeks following the by-election Labour Cllr Angela Doran-Timson joined the Conservatives.

-In November 2021, SNP Councillors tabled a motion of no-confidence against Cllr Fitzpatrick's administration.
-The motion failed following support from the Conservatives.

 Retiring Councillors

 SNP Councillor Frank Anderson was deselected by his party.
 He announced that he would stand as an Independent candidate in East Livingston and East Calder.

-Candidates standing
+Candidates

+The total number of candidates increased from 67 in 2017 to 73.
+Like in 2017, the SNP stood the most candidates at 17, a decrease of 6, while Labour stood 16.
+The Conservatives, the Liberal Democrats, and Greens stood 9 candidates each.
+Unlike in 2017, the Scottish Family Party, Alba and the Independence for Scotland Party stood candidates, standing 5, 3 and 1 respectively.
+There were 4 independent candidates, an increase of 2.